How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 • Indicate everything in reverse chronological order.
 Start with your latest degree, then a degree before that (if you have multiple).
 Same for jobs and internships.

-• Don’t indicate secondary or high school education in a graduate application unless explicitly required otherwise.
+• Don’t indicate secondary or high school education in an LL.M. or Ph.D.
+CV unless explicitly required otherwise.

 • Don’t use corporate templates, especially those that have colored columns on the side.
 They are hard to read and steal valuable space.

 • Don’t use Euraxess template unless explicitly required.
-Its use of space is extremely inefficient.
+Its use of space is inefficient.

-• Don’t print and scan your CV.
-Type your CV in Microsoft Word and the convert it to PDF to avoid distorted formatting.
+• Don’t print and scan your LL.M.
+CV.
+Type your CV in Microsoft Word and the convert it to PDF to avoid the distortion of formatting.

-• Don’t include your general areas of interest like ‘reading and dancing’.
-They are usually useless and don’t help the selection committee to make a decision about you.
-You can, however, include more specific extracurricular achievements, such as ‘7 years of musical school’ or ‘competitive ballroom dancer’ or anything else that applies to you.
+• Don’t include general areas of interest like ‘reading and dancing’.
+They usually don’t help the selection committee to make a decision about you.
+However, you can include more specific extracurricular achievements, such as ‘7 years of musical school’ or ‘competitive ballroom dancer’ or anything else that applies to you.

-• Don’t give links to websites on your CV, especially the websites of companies you worked for or the universities you studied at.
+• Don’t give links to the websites of companies you worked for or the universities you studied at.
 It’s unnecessary and looks unprofessional.

 • For publications, use one of the accepted international formatting styles, eg, OSCOLA.